 Hurler syndrome is a disease with a poor outlook.
 Children with this disease develop nervous system problems, and can die young.

-Call your health care provider if:
+Call your provider if:

 Experts recommend genetic counseling and testing for couples with a family history of Hurler syndrome who are considering having children.
+Prenatal testing is available.